-Additional supporting evidence comes from the studies of the effect of the conscious process upon the storage of information in short-term memory.
-According to the physics-based theory, the conscious process merely actualizes a course of action, which then develops automatically, with perhaps some occasional monitoring.
-Thus if one sets in place the activity of retaining in memory a certain sequence of stimuli, then this activity can persist undiminished while the central processor is engaged in another task.
+Additional supporting evidence comes from the studies of the stabilization or storage of information in short-term memory.
+According to the physics-based theory the passive aspect of conscious process merely actualizes an event that occurs in accordance with some brain-controlled rule, and this rule-selected process then develops automatically, with perhaps some occasional monitoring.
+Thus the theory would predict that the process of stabilization or storage in short term in memory of a certain sequence of stimuli should be able to persist undiminished while the central processor is engaged in another task.
 This is what the data indicate.

-Pashler remarks that "These conclusions contradict the remarkably widespread assumption that short-term memory capacity can be equated with, or used as a measure of, central resources."[p.341] In the theory outlined here short-term memory is stored in patterns of brain activity, whereas consciousness is associated with the selection of a subensemble of quasi-classical states.
-This distinction seems to account for the large amount of detailed data that bears on this question of the connection of short-term-memory to consciousness. [pp. 337-341]
+Pashler remarks [p.341] that "These conclusions contradict the remarkably widespread assumption that short-term memory capacity can be equated with, or used as a measure of, central resources."
+In the theory outlined here short-term memory is stored in patterns of brain activity, whereas consciously directed actions are associated with the active selection of a sub-ensemble of quasi-classical states.
+This distinction seems to account for the large amount of detailed data that bears on this question of the relationship of the stabilization or storage of information in short-term-memory to the types of tasks that require the willfully directed actions [pp. 337-341].
+In marked contrast to short term memory function, storage or retrieval of information from long-term memory is a task that requires actions of just this sort. [pp. 347-350].

-Deliberate storage in, or retrieval from, long-term memory requires focused attention, and hence conscious effort.
+Deliberate storage in, or retrieval from, long-term memory requires willfully directed action, and hence conscious effort.
 These processes should, according to the theory, use part of the limited processing capacity, and hence be detrimentally affected by a competing task that makes sufficient concurrent demands on the central resources.
-On the other hand, "perceptual" processing that involves conceptual categorization and identification without conscious awareness should not interfer with tasks that do consume central processing capacity.
+On the other hand, "perceptual" processing that involves conceptual categorization and identification without willful conscious selection should not be interfered with by tasks that do consume central processing capacity.
 These expectations are what the evidence appears to confirm: "the entirety of...front-end processing are modality specific and operate independent of the sort of single-channel central processing that limits retrieval and the control of action.
-This includes not only perceptual analysis but also storage in STM (short term memory) and whatever may feed back to change the allocation of perceptual attention itself." [p.
-353]
+This includes not only perceptual analysis but also storage in STM (short term memory) and whatever processing may feed back to change the allocation of perceptual attention itself [p.
+353]."